Deploy W&B with Kubernetes Operator

 * [Azure Module documentation](https://registry.terraform.io/modules/wandb/wandb/azurerm/latest)

-The W\&B Kubernetes operator comes with a management console.
-It is located at `${HOST_URI}/console`, for example `https://wandb.company-name.com/console`.
+The W\&B Kubernetes Operator comes with a management console where you can review deployment status, view component metrics, and adjust operator-level settings.
+It's available at `${HOST_URI}/console`, for example `https://wandb.company-name.com/console`.

 <Tabs>